Feature article

 AI summary

-The NBR Rich List 2026 reveals the diverse property choices of New Zealand's wealthiest, from sprawling estates to surprisingly humble homes.
+The NBR Rich List 2026 reveals the diverse property choices of New Zealand's wealthiest, from extravagant mansions to surprisingly humble homes.

 - Zuru founders own Kim Dotcom’s former $32.5m Coatesville estate.

-- Graeme Hart’s portfolio includes a Glendowie mansion and a megayacht.
+- Graeme Hart holds a portfolio including a Glendowie mansion and a megayacht.

-- Filmmakers Peter Jackson and James Cameron prefer Wellington and the Wairarapa.
+- Filmmakers Peter Jackson and James Cameron have invested heavily in Wellington and the Wairarapa.

 The Mowbrays: From Mum's garage to Kim Dotcom's mansion